RadioAstronomySoftwareGroup/pyuvsim/docs/comparison.rst

 Disadvantages:

 1. MPI overhead is large if time axis in simulation is long.
-2. Supports only one polarization at a time.
-3. Limited to accurately simulating the total intensity radio interferometer measurement equation, which is accurate if polarization leakage effects are negligible.
-This leakage can be due to polarized sky emission or off-diagonal terms in the beam Jones matrix.
+2. Limited to accurately simulating the total intensity radio interferometer measurement equation, which is accurate if polarization leakage effects are negligible.
+This leakage is negligible if either the sky is unpolarized or if the off-diagonal terms in the beam Jones matrix are insiginificant.
 3. Does not support non-identical antenna patterns.

 Fast Holographic Deconvolution (FHD)